 Change

-The need for our services was amplified during Covid-19, we empower African women and the wider community through the provision of inspiring events, outreach training courses, financial education programmes and regular get togethers for social inclusion.
+The need for our services was amplified during Covid-19, we empower marginalised people and the wider community through the provision of inspiring events, outreach engagements, digital skills programmes and regular get togethers for social inclusion.

 We actively work to bridge inequalities and enhance diversity.
 Our work also sees us working together with different organisations to leverage collective strengths, resources, and perspectives to create lasting impact.
 Through our day to day work, we aim to dismantle barriers, empower marginalised communities, and foster a society that embraces diversity and equal opportunities for all.

-Though the majority of those who access our services are African women, we are inclusive, which means our services are open to everyone in the North East of England.
-We also support a small percentage of others from outside the region.
+We are an inclusive organisation, which means our services are open to everyone in the North East of England, Cumbria – England and Wales.
+We also support a a percentage of others from the global community.

-With our outreach programs, we hope to educate, connect, engage and build a community spirit.
+With our outreach programmes, we hope to educate, connect, engage, build a community spirit – while continously striving for social justice.

 Blogs published